HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

-THE RUINS OF THE STOCKYARDS
+THE STOCKYARDS RUINS

 No State of Texas Historical Marker explains these ruins.
 Some say they are the remains of a battle of the War of Northern Aggression.
 But that can't be the case as no such battle took place in Fort Worth.
 Some say the Stockyard Ruins look like the result of a major earthquake.
 But Texas doesn't have earthquakes.
 A tourist was heard to ask if the Stockyard Ruins were caused by that tornado from a couple years ago.
 No, the ruins from that disaster are mostly gone.
 Others say the Stockyard Ruins look like Berlin at the end of World War II.
-That may be true.
-Semi-credible sources say the Stockyard Ruins are the remains of the Swift-Armor meat packing factory.
-This seems likely the truth as a stairway with a big S marks our entry to the Stockyard Ruins.

 And now rumor has it that the Stockyards Ruins are being used as a prison, housing mostly Panamanian prisoners and a few Americans.
 The prison is called Sona.
 We discovered the prison on Thursday, November 1, 2007 after having a nice lunch of chile rellenos at Esperanzas in the Stockyards zone.
 We had no clue while enjoying lunch that we were about to discover a prison.

-click a thumbnail to view a photo
+Soma Prison concertina wire enclosure click a thumbnail to view a photo

 Outside Sona Prison in the Stockyard Ruins, formerly the Swift Armor Meatpacking Plant.
 We are looking at the main prison here with the concertina wire enclosure which prisoners can walk into to speak to visitors.

-The main guard tower by the visitor's entry station.
+Prison Break Soma Prison guard tower The main guard tower by the visitor's entry station.
 There was only one guard on duty when we took these photos of the "prison".
 And he appeared to be sleeping in a late model American made vehicle.

-"OFFICINA DE VISITA" says the sign on the visitor's entrance building.
+Prison Break prison armored vehicle "OFFICINA DE VISITA" says the sign on the visitor's entrance building.
 The chain link fence has a sign saying "CORRIENTE ELECTRICA" with an English version below it saying "ELECTRIC CURRENT".

 Water had to be pumped in from the Stockyards via a temporary pipeline that crosses the road that runs on the west side of the prison.
 The temporary pipeline was not our first clue that something was going on in the Stockyard Ruins.
 Before the pipeline we saw a tower that we'd not seen before, a lookout type tower that we later realized was a guard tower.
 The water must be needed for the palm trees you see in this photo.
 The prison must have wanted palm trees to make the Panamanian prisoners feel more at home.